 At the center of it sits a Compass product called Private Exclusives.
 As of 2026, Compass has roughly 5,500 active Private Exclusive listings across the country — properties available to buyers represented by an agent inside the Compass network, but not searchable from any consumer real estate portal.
 In Los Angeles, this layer carries an outsized share of trophy inventory: significant architectural homes, gated estates, and high-profile owners who simply don't want their address visible to every passing search.

-What a Compass Private Exclusive Actually Is.
+What a Compass Private Exclusive actually is.

 A Compass Private Exclusive is an off-market home listing that's marketed inside the Compass agent network and across its distribution partners, but not published to Zillow, Realtor.com, Redfin's general feed, or the public MLS data layer those portals draw from.
 The seller and their listing agent agree to a private launch first — usually with three goals: gather real buyer feedback, validate a price, and find the right buyer without accumulating a public listing history.

 Mechanically, the property is loaded into Compass's agent-facing platform, where it's visible to Compass agents and the qualified buyers they represent.
 Photos, address, price, floor plan — the same package a public listing would carry — but distributed through a private channel rather than a public one.
-Property details aren't disseminated widely and won't appear on public home-search websites.
 Showings happen by appointment, not open house.
+The premise is straightforward: private first, public later, with the option to convert if the seller wants to escalate exposure.

 Compass markets Private Exclusives as the first stage of a structured three-phase launch — designed to maximize information and minimize wasted exposure.
 Each phase opens the funnel a little wider.